Rishit-katiyar/Mastering-AWS-DeepRacer/chapter's /Chapter 18: Reinforcement Learning Advancements.md

 Deep reinforcement learning (DRL) stands at the forefront of AI research, leveraging deep neural networks to tackle complex decision-making problems.
 Recent breakthroughs have unlocked unprecedented levels of performance and scalability.

 ### Novel Algorithms
 Researchers are pioneering new algorithms with enhanced stability, sample efficiency, and generalization capabilities.
-From off-policy methods like DDPG and TD3 to on-policy algorithms like PPO and SAC, the DRL landscape is teeming with a diverse array of techniques.
+From off-policy methods like Deep Deterministic Policy Gradient (DDPG) and Twin Delayed DDPG (TD3) to on-policy algorithms like Proximal Policy Optimization (PPO) and Soft Actor-Critic (SAC), the DRL landscape is teeming with a diverse array of techniques.

 ### Advanced Architectures
 Architectural innovations are reshaping the DRL landscape, from deep convolutional networks for visual perception to recurrent neural networks for sequential decision-making.
 These architectures empower agents to extract actionable insights from high-dimensional sensory inputs.